When is Daytona 500 in 2020? Date, start time, TV schedule for the race and classification

 Daytona 500 2020 classification

-The initial lineups for this year's Daytona Duels will be established based on the pole's grading speeds.
-Cars that qualify in odd positions (first, third, fifth, etc.) will compete in Duel 1.
+The initial lineups for this year's Daytona Duels were established based on the pole's grading speeds.
+The cars that qualified in odd positions (first, third, fifth, etc.) will compete in Duel 1.
 The even qualifiers will compete in Duel 2.

 The results of the first Duel on Thursday will establish the inner row for the 500 Daytona 500 of 2020, and the results of the second Duel will establish the outer row.